Shepherd's Bush: Rail and Tube

 All stations are in London fare zone 2.

 The Central line links the area to Ealing and areas of north-west London, such as Greenford and Ruislip.
 To the east, the line links Shepherd's Bush to London's West End, the City, and Stratford.

-Trains from Shepherd's Bush station are operated by London Overground and Southern.
+Trains from Shepherd's Bush station are operated by London Overground and Southern forming part of the London Overground network's Mildmay line.
 Destinations include Croydon, Milton Keynes, Stratford, and Watford.

 The Circle and Hammersmith & City lines share the same route through the area, with direct services southbound to nearby Hammersmith.
 To the north, the lines curve eastwards towards Latimer Road and Ladbroke Grove.
 The lines then run directly to key destinations such as Paddington, King's Cross, Moorgate in the city, and the East End.

-Shepherd's Bush railway station is served by National Rail trains, operated by London Overground and Southern.
-There are direct services from Shepherd's Bush to Kensington, and Clapham Junction and Balham, both of which are based in the south west of London, and Croydon in the south east of London.
+Shepherd's Bush railway station is served by National Rail trains, operated by London Overground and Southern forming part of the London Overgound network's Mildmay line.
+There are direct services from Shepherd's Bush to Kensington, and Clapham Junction and Balham, both of which are based in the south-west of London, and Croydon in the south east of London.
 Northbound Southern services link the area to Wembley, Watford, Hemel Hempstead, and Milton Keynes.
 London Overground services running northbound travel towards Willesden Junction, where services continue towards West Hampstead, Camden, Hackney, and Stratford in east London.
 The station is an out-of-station interchange with Shepherd's Bush tube station on the Central line, and is situated on the western side of Holland Park Roundabout.